-This Pâte Sucrée recipe – aka Sweet Shortcrust Pastry – makes the perfect pastry crust for a fruit tart.
-Made from simple ingredients, this pastry will be the most delicious, buttery and crispy companion to your homemade fruit pies and tarts.
-Trust me, you will never want to buy frozen pastry again!
+This Pâte Sucrée recipe – aka Sweet Shortcrust Pastry – makes the perfect pastry crust for a cream or fruit tart.
+Made from 6 simple ingredients, this pastry will be the most delicious, buttery and crispy companion to your homemade fruit pies and tarts.
+You will never want to buy frozen pastry again!

-I know how easy it is to pick up a frozen crust from your supermarket, but neither taste nor texture comes close to a homemade pie crust.
+I know how easy it is to pick up a frozen crust from your supermarket, whether it is for a sweet pastry like a chocolate tart pastry or for a savoury tart pastry, but neither taste nor texture ever comes close to a homemade pie crust!

 This Tart Crust Guide should give you all the information – and the confidence – to make your own pastry at home and from scratch!

 What does “Pate Sucree” mean?
 It literally translate to “Sweet Pastry” from French (or Sweet Dough).
 Pretty basic!

 A Pâte Sucrée is the type of pastry often used as a Fruit Tart Crust.
 It is denser and stronger than Puff Pastry or a Flaky Pastries, so it doesn’t absorb much moisture after being baked.
 Perfect with fruits or creamy fillings that could release water or moisture!